The Problem

 The Solutions

-At Project Drawdown, we use science to identify the most effective solutions to climate change.
+At Project Drawdown, we use science to identify the most impactful solutions to climate change.

 Why do we do this?